Most debt does not go away when you die. Who becomes responsible for it depends on your state and what type of debt it is.

 Term life insurance is designed to provide coverage for a specific period of time, the “term.”
 The term length options range from 10-40 years.

-The length of coverage depends on your needs and budget.
+Your ideal coverage length depends on your needs and budget.
 The longer the term, the higher the premium.
-Ideally, buy a term length that equals or exceeds your longest financial obligation.
+If you can, buy a term length that equals or exceeds your longest financial obligation.

 - If you have a 30-year mortgage, buy a term policy with a 30-year term.